Lakewood Church: Services

 During weekend services, Joel Osteen, Victoria Osteen, or Danilo Montero preach.
 On Wednesday nights, associate pastors Paul Osteen, Lisa Osteen Comes, Nick Nilson, and Craig Johnson, or guest speakers preach.

-Learning
+Education

 Various classes are offered through the Compass Classes ministry, meeting before and after weekend services.

 Television

 The church's weekly services are broadcast on Trinity Broadcasting Network and Daystar Television Network, as well as local channels in most major U.S. markets.
 Lakewood also appears on secular networks, such as Fox Network, Freeform, and USA Network.
 In 2007, Lakewood reported spending nearly $30 million every year on its television ministry.
 Osteen's sermons are also televised in more than 100 countries, with an estimated 7 million viewers each week.
 Lakewood also hosts a Night of Hope every month.
 This is when the church hosts a Christian service event in one of the arenas or stadiums all across America.

 Hispanic ministry

 In 2002, Lakewood began a Hispanic ministry, Iglesia Lakewood, founded by Hispanic Pastor Marcos Witt and his wife, Miriam Witt.
 In September 2012, Danilo and Gloriana Montero assumed the role of associate pastors for the Hispanic ministry.
 Lakewood has two services each week in Spanish and translates all English services into Spanish.
 The weekly attendance at the Spanish services is approximately 6,000 people.